Bridge Traditional Finance Blockchain for Global Access

 Identify A Bitcoin Trading Exchange

-This is the first step when looking to invest in Bitcoin to enable you to buy or sell your digital assets.
+This is the first step when investing in Bitcoin—it allows you to buy or sell your digital assets.

-At the moment, Bitcoin does not have an official trading platform; however, as I mentioned earlier, you will find it on almost any exchange you can ever think of.
+Currently, Bitcoin doesn’t have an official trading platform.
+However, as mentioned earlier, it’s available on nearly every exchange you can think of.

 From our checklist above, below are some of the platforms that pass the set standards of a great exchange.
 What’s more, these platforms allow for day trading bitcoin for beginners and experts.